rajeshXYZ/rackspace-how-to/content/rackconnect/rackconnect-v30-limitations.md

 - Currently, only cloud servers configured with a single cloud network are supported.

 - Avoid using network ranges for your cloud networks that overlap with the Rackspace public cloud ServiceNet IP address ranges of 10.176.0.0/12 and 10.208.0.0/12.
-Also avoid using network ranges that are already in use on the dedicated-side of your network or that consist of public IP addresses.
+Also avoid using network ranges that are already in use on the dedicated side of your network or that consist of public IP addresses.

   **Note:* Other than the preceding caveats, we recommend that you use network ranges from within the standard private IPv4 address spaces of 10.0.0.0-10.255.255.255, 172.16.0.0-172.31.255.255, or 192.168.0.0-192.168.255.255 for your cloud networks.
 We also recommend that you select a /24 CIDR subnet mask to simplify management, because a /24 CIDR is large enough to support 250 cloud servers (the cloud servers limit per network).
 If you are planning to build and delete a large number of cloud servers every hour, then you might want to use a subnet that allows for a larger number of cloud servers, such as a /23 CIDR, to avoid potential issues with cloud network IP address availability.